nebil-ben-mabrouk/Prostor-Scheduler/README.markdown

 These information are composed of the "componentId" and the targeted supervisors' hostnames, underscore-separated (e.g., "hostname1_hostname2").

-Below is an example of a yaml configuration file for a Storm Flux topology:
+Below, is an example of a yaml configuration file for a Storm Flux topology:

 ```
   name: "myTopology"